 Imposter syndrome can be defined as a collection of feelings of inadequacy that persist despite evident success.
 ‘Imposters’ suffer from chronic self-doubt and a sense of intellectual fraudulence that override any feelings of success or external proof of their competence.

-The article mentions phrases such as “I must not fail”, “I feel like a fake” and “it’s all down to luck”, offering these tools: recognise the imposter feelings, reframe, talk about how you feel, be kind to yourself, visualize success and seek support.
+The article mentions phrases such as “I must not fail”, “I feel like a fake” and “it’s all down to luck”, offering these tools: recognize the imposter feelings, reframe, talk about how you feel, be kind to yourself, visualize success and seek support.

 This is all great advice but it’s hard work when you’re already struggling.
 And what if there was a simple solution that involved addressing low serotonin with an amino acid supplement such as tryptophan or 5-HTP?